Australian Government Bureau of Meteorology

 Ivanhoe 7 day forecast

-Today: Sunny.
-Winds NE/SE 15 to 20 km/h tending NW/NE 15 to 25 km/h in the morning then tending SE/SW 15 to 20 km/h in the late afternoon.
-Overnight temperatures falling to between 16 and 20 with daytime temperatures reaching the low 40s.
+Today: Partly cloudy.
+Slight chance of a shower.
+The chance of a thunderstorm with little or no rainfall in the afternoon and evening, possibly severe with damaging winds.
+Winds NE/SE 15 to 20 km/h tending W/NW 20 to 30 km/h in the morning then tending W/SW 25 to 35 km/h in the early afternoon.
+Overnight temperatures falling to the high 20s with daytime temperatures reaching the mid to high 40s.

 Forecast for Ivanhoe (32.8998°S, 144.3004°E, 101m AMSL) Sat Sun Mon Tue Wed Thu Fri Summary